Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Adam Robinson
-- Dan Martell
-- Rob Walling
+Adam Robinson views newsletters as an owned distribution channel that reduces dependence on platform algorithms.
+Dan Martell frequently recommends converting audience attention into owned relationships, while Rob Walling consistently highlights the long-term value of direct communication with customers.

+Across the research, email newsletters are treated as a strategic business asset rather than simply another content channel.

 ---